25 Easy Ways to Get Free Stuff Online

 The Free Site is one of the oldest freebie sites with extensive offerings.
 Most of the options are for digital freebies like apps and downloads.
 They even have a free sample section.

-There are also seasonal freebies and offers for international visitors.
-Some physical product samples are also available on TheFreeSite.com as well.
+International visitors can also take advantage of seasonal freebies and offers.
+Some physical product samples are also available on TheFreeSite.com.

 10. Go Freebies

-Go Freebies shares their free sample links right on their home page in blog post form, which is nice for convenience.
+Go Freebies shares its free sample links right on its home page in blog post form, which is convenient.
 They also share free sample information in a sidebar on the left of the page.

-Bonus: those signing up for their daily newsletter are entered into a drawing for an Amazon gift card.
+Bonus: Those signing up for their daily newsletter are entered into an Amazon gift card drawing.

 11. 2000 Freebies

-The site shares free sample offerings by the current month.
-They’re found under a “Hot Freebies” section in an easy-to-use sidebar that is organized alphabetically, by type, or by listing newest offers first.
+The site shares free sample offerings for the current month.
+They’re found under a “Hot Freebies” section in an easy-to-use sidebar organized alphabetically, by type, or by listing the newest offers first.

 12. LiveAbout

 An extensive online resource for many topics, LiveAbout lists a handful of the best freebies by mail each day.
-You should check daily to see sign up before supplies run out.
+You should check daily before supplies run out.

 The offerings can include magazines, flower seeds, and free satellite radio trials.